 Her situation

 She asked our help (that is important, folks) about two weeks ago.
-She said that her departments was overworked but still never got anything done.
+She said that her departments were overworked but still never got anything done.
 This had to do with priorities being changed often and also many people bypassed Ibu Elsye and went straight to the people beneath her.

 She spent her days just running around trying to get things done, which “I don’t want to do anymore because the moment I go into a room I get more to do”.
 She was sobbing during that sentence.
 Me too.